ccme-tmc/gap2-testcases/README.md

 ## Prepare inputs

-The cases distributed along with the test infrastructure cannot be run directly, since the input files for GAP can be too large for convenient distribution.
+The cases distributed along with the test infrastructure cannot be run directly after clone, since the input files for GAP in some testcases can be too large for a compact remote repository.
-Users need to generate the WIEN2k and GW inputs themselves.
-Issue the command
+Therefore users need to generate the WIEN2k and GW inputs themselves.

+To do this, please issue the command

 ```bash
 python gap_test.py --init